michie1/reads/README.md

 # Reads
-Articles that are in my opinion worth sharing.
+Articles, sites, tools and videos that are in my opinion worth sharing.

 - [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
 - [How do you know a developer is doing a good job?](https://dev.to/pbeekums/how-do-you-know-a-developer-is-doing-a-good-job)